-Few things are as adventurous as .
+Few things are as adventurous as traveling through a foreign country.
 Everything is different, and the new things we see spark our interest to learn more about the places we visit.
 We are outside our comfort zone and are forced to be mindful of everything that is going on around us.
 It is a sensory experience that demands our full attention, and opens our mind to realities other than our own.

 Adventure can also be found on our own doorstep.
 It can be as simple as going for a hike or participating in a sport that takes your mind of everything else.
 Fast-paced physical activities require concentration and presence in the moment.
 They make us focus on here and now.
 Outdoor activities put us in a setting which helps us connect with the natural world, and disconnect from the ubiquitous distractions of technology.

 Lion in South Luangwa National Park, Zambia